Benefits of studying abroad

 All five law schools in the programme are among the best Australian law schools.
 They enjoy an excellent reputation for teaching and research and offer first-rate facilities.
 They all have extensive programmes of international student exchanges.

 The Universities of New South Wales is a members of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
 One of the principal activities of Universitas 21 is the operation of student exchange schemes.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the Universities of New South Wales.
 Similarly, no tuition fees are payable under the bilateral agreement with the other Australian law schools.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350.
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home/EU students.

 There is also the cost of return travel to Australia and medical insurance to cover hospitalisation.
 Accommodation costs and living expenses in Australia can be rather higher than those in Nottingham.